The interplay between domain specialization and model size: Related work

-While our work shares similarities with \cite{hoffmann2022trainingcomputeoptimallargelanguage} and \cite{hernandez2021scalinglawstransfer}, our goal is not to propose or modify existing scaling laws.
-Instead, we conduct a study to identify a potential new law specific to our regime, guiding future studies.
-Unlike existing work on scaling laws for domain-specific continual pre-training \cite{gu2024cmrscalinglawpredicting,ye2024datamixinglawsoptimizing,que2024dcptlawdomainspecificcontinual}, our study does not focus on finding the compute-optimal dataset mixture ratio.
+Unlike existing work on scaling laws for domain-specific continual pretraining \citep{gu2024cmrscalinglawpredicting,ye2024datamixinglawsoptimizing,que2024dcptlawdomainspecificcontinual}, our study does not focus on finding the compute-optimal dataset mixture ratio.
 Instead, we examine a scenario in which data is sourced from the web to train a specialized model.
-We explore whether to use domain-specific data exclusively or include all extracted data in a compute-constrained setting, hypothesizing that large models may learn domain-specific and general knowledge without significant drawbacks.
-While previous studies have explored correlations between training and downstream loss \cite{chen2024scalinglawspredictingdownstream}, our study, to the best of our knowledge, is the first to investigate the interplay between model size and domain specialization, focusing on downstream performance.
+While previous studies have explored correlations between training and downstream loss \citep{chen2024scalinglawspredictingdownstream}, our study, to the best of our knowledge, is the first to investigate the interplay between model size and domain specialization, focusing on downstream performance.